 Our CEO, Emma Hatto, on how an employer brand can make your business stand out during the recruitment process.

 When you think of branding, a few things come to mind – a logo, a tagline or even packaging.
 Basically, everything that’s involved in attracting customers.
-Now what if you were to take that same principal and use branding to attract the best talent?
+Now what if you were to take that same principle and use branding to attract the best talent?

 Essentially, employer branding is where brand, marketing and HR collaborate – it’s about understanding your brand values, and presenting them in a way that engages the right people for your business.
 Think of it like a bat signal, but for recruitment.